ymap/sorbet/website/docs/error-reference.md

 end
 ```

-In this example, we're trying to to call the method `only_on_a`, but we haven't
+In this example, we're trying to call the method `only_on_a`, but we haven't
 specified any type bounds on the `Elem` type parameter, which means we can't
 make any assumption about what methods it might have.